yourHighness11/contacts-web-app/README.md

 # For twilio

-1. create ".env" file, add you twilio accounts id as "ACCOUNDSID", auth token as "AUTHTOKEN" and twilio no as "TWILIO_NO".
+1. first type 'npm i twilio' then create ".env" file, add you twilio accounts id as "ACCOUNDSID", auth token as "AUTHTOKEN" and twilio no as "TWILIO_NO".

 # Run the project